 MACRA's overly prescriptive and complex approach to implementation has created unnecessary burdens for participants.
 The inflexibility of the MACRA statute has created significant barriers to implementation of reforms aimed at moving physicians from payment on volume to value.
-Health care markets, value-based care models, and other factors can change quickly (COVID has exemplified this) and additional flexibility is needed to ensure programs keep pace with these changes without awaiting congressional intervention.
+Health care markets, value-based care models, and other factors can change quickly

+(COVID exemplified this) and additional flexibility is needed to ensure programs keep pace with these changes without awaiting congressional intervention.
+The AAFP urges Congress to work with the physician community to modify the MIPS program to make it more meaningful and less burdensome to participate in.